 Although we have outlined the guidelines above in determining whether a grandchild can inherit from the parent, advice must still be obtained from an estate litigation attorney for a proper evaluation of your case.
 The answer will always depend on the unique circumstances of your situation.

 Should you need assistance or counsel regarding your inheritance, we at the law offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].